tud-hri/joan/docs/firststeps-joan-run.md

 GIFs and pictures! :)

 !!!
 Note
-    This quick setup guide only shows the usage of 3 basic modules namely, `Hardware Manager`, `DataRecorder` and `CarlaInterface`, please refer to the actual documentation of the separate modules if you want more info on how to setup the remaining default ones.
+    This quick setup guide only shows the usage of 3 basic modules namely, `Hardware Manager`, `DataRecorder`, and `CarlaInterface`, please refer to the actual documentation of the separate modules if you want more info on how to set up the remaining default ones.

 ### 1. Run JOAN and CARLA